VJftw/vjpatel.me/vjpatel/content/study/msc-computing-and-security/term-2/7ccsmcfc-computer-forensics-and-cybercrime/notes.markdown

 The recent Investigatory Powers Act (2016) was introduced to aid UK anti-terrorism investigations; it significantly extends the provisions of the previous Regulation of Investigatory Powers Act (RIPA) (2000), which permitted the acquisition of communications data and decryption keys on production of a warrant authorised by the Home Secretary.

-Mutual Legal Assistance Treaties (MLATs) can be used to acquire evidence located outside the UK, but are very slow to operate in practice.

 #### Council of Europe (CoE) Convention on Cyber-crime (2001)